Indoor Air Quality in Schools is Critically Important

 - Asbestos, clays, elemental particles and man-made fibers

 The health and comfort of students and teachers are among the many factors that contribute to learning and productivity in the classroom, which in turn affect performance and achievement.
-In addition, failure to respond promptly and effectively to poor IAQ in schools can lead to an increase in long-term health problems, costly repairs, and potential liability problems.
+In addition, failure to respond promptly and effectively to poor IAQ in schools can lead to an increase in long-term health problems and potential liability problems

 Optimize Your Filtration and Improve Your Environment

-Quality air filtration system design, operation and maintenance are critical for providing clean and healthy IAQ in schools.
-Properly functioning filtration systems clean the air of dirt, dust, pollen, dander, fibers, control odors and reduce the pollutants that cause most IAQ problems inside school buildings.
-In addition to improving occupant health and performance, regular HVAC maintenance also saves energy.
+Quality air filtration system design, operation, and maintenance are critical for providing clean and healthy indoor air in schools.
+Properly functioning filtration systems reduce the pollutants that cause most IAQ problems inside school buildings, such as dirt, dust, pollen, dander, and fibers.
+In addition to improving occupant health and performance, regular HVAC maintenance also saves energy and extends the life of HVAC equipment.

 Contact your AAF Flanders representative to schedule an audit and to find out how the insights from intelligent data tools, including TCO Diagnostic® and Sensor360®, can improve your operational outcomes.